 When we talk about workforce development strategy, we’re talking about making positive people changes.
-Changes to culture, changes to attitudes, and changes to people’s potential to influence your business success in the future.
+Changes to culture, changes to attitudes, and changes to people’s potential to influence your business success in the future is paramount.

 What is the difference between job training and workforce development?
 Well, training is usually specific to a job, skill or behavior that needs to be learnt now, today, pronto.
 It’s focused on the individual’s short-term goals, and it’s normally not an “opt-in” kind of activity.
 Workforce development strategy, on the other hand, is a more fluid, continuous and long-term kind of learning.
 The role of development is much broader, and applies more generally to the whole workforce.